Defense Attorney for Domestic Abuse Charges

 If you plead guilty to a domestic battery or domestic violence-related charge, it will stay on your record permanently.
 Florida law declares that a person who commits an act of domestic abuse, battery, or any other domestic violence-related charge is ineligible to have their record expunged or sealed.

-Your best course of action is contacting a spousal abuse lawyer as soon as possible to craft a defense strategy.
+Your best course of action is contacting an experienced family abuse lawyer as soon as possible to craft a defense strategy.

 Your First Appearance for a Domestic Abuse Charge

-In Palm Beach County, Florida, domestic abuse charges carry what is known as “no bond.”
+In the state of Florida, domestic abuse charges carry what is known as “no bond.”
 What this means is that you cannot post bail to get out of jail following arrest until after you appear in court for the first time.
 At this point a judge will determine your bail amount, or whether to keep you in custody on a no bond.

 The individual pressing charges against you may motion the courts for a protective order.
 It’s important to understand that you do not need to have a conviction in order for a judge to grant such order.
 This is especially important if you share children, other close relatives, or close friends with the person pressing charges against you.
 If a judge grants the protective order you may not be able to see your children and you may have to greatly alter your daily routine to avoid the other person.
 It is your responsibility to stay away from them if a judge grants the order, and not their responsibility to stay away from you.